captbaritone/jordaneldredge.com/_posts/2014-01-23-testing-emails-with-codeception.md

 Take a look at the project on GitHub: [MailCatcher Codeception Helper].
 Once you have [MailCatcher] installed, it's just a matter of downloading the file, and adding a few lines to your configuration.

-**Update:** (Mar 19, 2014) I have converted the helper file into a Codeception module which can be installed as a simple Composer requirement.
-You can find it (and it's installation instructions) here: [MailCatcher Codeception Module]

 [MailCatcher's API to test sent emails]: http://codeception.com/12-15-2013/testing-emails-in-php
 [MailCatcher Codeception Helper]: https://github.com/captbaritone/mailcatcher-codeception-helper